eun0115/local_manifests/README.md

-BlissROM for Samsung Galaxy A71
+LineageOS for Samsung Galaxy A71
 ------------------------------------

 Create directories